Updated: Jul 5

 In the last 2 posts we discussed reducing the heat on our negative emotional outbursts, so as not to dish out too much instant gratification feedback from our rants.
 Today we will explore how we can up the warmth with positive communication.

-Before we tackle the ‘how to’ of powerful positive parenting, let's explore why most of us struggle with compliments.
+Before we tackle the ‘how to’ of powerful positive parenting & developing self discipline in a child with ADHD, let's explore why most of us struggle with compliments.

 For some, it is because we did not grow up with positive communication, so it feels unnatural to be so positive.
 I’ll never forget the woman who raised her hand in one of my lectures and said, “I’m Hungarian, I can’t do what your saying”.
 I hear you sister, but from a German to a Hungarian, our kids need us, lets pull it off for them.
 And once we get started, we may really like it.

 We are fixers.
 Especially the wife/mother/teachers among us.
 We feel like if we don’t grab the opportunity to point out mistakes as they happen, our kids (husbands?) will never learn.
 We're totally off!
 The learning process is so much more powerful when we point out what a child did well and use his actions as an example of excellent behavior, rather than catching him in the deed of breaking rules.
 We do a lot of “stop that”, “Don’t do that again”, thinking our kid will figure out what he should do based on what we told him not to do.
 Our well-meaning message generally gets lost in translation.